A timeline of the behind-the-scenes controversies plaguing Don’t Worry Darling

 In recent weeks, clips from the film and its trailer have circulated on the video messaging platform Tiktok.

-Fans have weighed in on the performances, with many criticising Styles’s line delivery and seeimingly inconsistent accent in the pre-released material, while praising Pugh.
+Fans have weighed in on the performances, with many criticising Styles’s line delivery and seemingly inconsistent accent in the pre-released material, while praising Pugh.

 Don’t Worry Darling is out in cinemas on 23 September.